-"Lord Aleem" jumping out of an Audi R8 Spider (Photo via @lordaleem_official)
+"Lord Aleem" jumping out of an Audi R8 Spyder.
+Photo via @lordaleem_official

-The Rich Kids of Instagram (#RKOI) have it just as hard as the rest of us.
-Last week, “Lord Aleem” – AKA 19-year-old Aleem Iqbal, whose father owns a Birmingham-based luxury car hire firm – had four vehicles torched in as many days, totalling around half a million pounds worth in damage.
-Of course, you might argue it was his own fault – that any of us might attract the attention of arsonists if we relentlessly posted photos of our luxury car collections – but it's never a nice feeling to watch your most valued possessions being set on fire.
+The Rich Kids of Instagram (#RKOI) is a group made up of the sons and daughters of the world's one-percenters.
+They enjoy showing the internet how filthy-rich they are, posting pictures of themselves jumping into the water out of helicopters and their gaudy toilets made of gold tiles, among other annoying things.
+But if you look past the worry-free lifestyle they promote on social media, you'll find they have it just as hard as the rest of us.
+Last week, “Lord Aleem”—a.k.a.
+19-year-old Aleem Iqbal, whose father owns a Birmingham, UK–based luxury-car rental firm—had four vehicles torched in as many days, totaling around $850,000 worth of damage.
+Of course, you might argue it was his own fault—that any of us might attract the attention of arsonists if we relentlessly posted photos of our luxury-car collections—but it's never a nice feeling to watch your most valued possessions being set on fire.

 A typical Instagram post from @a_george_life (Click to enlarge)

 VICE: What do you think of what's happened to Lord Aleem?

 @a_george_life: Lord Aleem shared his address on Instagram, which was a mistake.
 I've met Aleem a few times.
 He's a polite and kind-natured individual, but he sometimes lets his "fame" get ahead of him.

 Do you worry a similar thing could happen to you?

 I keep a tight lid on my location, and I’ve never taken pictures of my house or of the area I live in.
 I have a very high level of security, so I feel safe.
 You're right—you never know if someone is planning to attack you out of jealousy, but I'm well prepared for such an event.